contentstack/cli/packages/contentstack-export/README.md

 }
 ```

-For switching to AZURE region update the hosts at config/default.js
+For switching to AZURE-NA region update the hosts at config/default.js

 ```js
 {